2004gayatr/Personal-Portfolio-Website/README.md

-# Personal-Portfolio-Website
+# Personal Portfolio Website

 ## 📌 Project Overview
 This project is a Personal Portfolio Website developed using HTML and CSS.
-The website showcases personal information, technical skills, projects, and a contact section in a clean and responsive layout.
+The website presents personal information, skills, projects, and a contact section with a clean, structured, and responsive design.

 ---